-manipulate a segment's access rights or when attempting to change the availability of the last page of a segment.
-Command line truncated.
-E\$TRCL (74) Subroutines that read a command line or expand text using the abbreviation preprocessor return this error code to indicate that the command line or the expanded text was longer than could be held in the buffer, and was, therefore, truncated.
+page of a segment.

 No SMLC DMC channels.
 E\$NDMC (75) No further DMC channels are available for synchronous communications lines.
-E\$DNAV (76) Device not available.
+ESDNAV (76) Device not available.
 The requested peripheral device, such as a magnetic tape unit, is not available.
 E\$DATT (77) Device already attached.
 The requested peripheral device is already attached to the user's process.
-Bad output data.
-E\$BDAT (78) An incorrect data count or invalid data format exists.
-The SR\$FR\LS subroutine returns this error code if it encounters an invalid pointer in a linked list.
+E\$BDAT (78) Bad output data.
+An incorrect data count or invalid data format exists.
+The SR\$FR_LS subroutine returns this error code if it encounters an invalid pointer in a linked list.
 The MM\$MLPA and MM\$MLPU subroutines return this error code if you specify a page that cannot be operated on.
 E\$BDAT is also returned by the LN\$SET subroutine.
-Bad length.
-E\$BLEN (79) The specified buffer length is invalid.
+E\$BLEN (79) Bad length.
+The specified buffer length is invalid.
 The AS\$LST and AS\$SET subroutines return E\$BLEN if the buffer length is not large enough.
-Bad device number.
-E\$BDEV (80) An invalid number for a peripheral device, such as a communications device, was specified.
-Queue length exceeded.
-E\$QLEX (81) An internal queue cannot hold another item.
-No buffer space.
-E\$NBUF (82) An attempt to acquire internal buffer space failed.
+E\$BDEV (80) Bad device number.
+An invalid number for a peripheral device, such as a communications device, was specified.
+E\$QLEX (81) Queue length exceeded.
+An internal queue cannot hold another item.
+E\$NBUF (82) No buffer space.
+An attempt to acquire internal buffer space failed.